mystery eBay barrel (XD-40 9mm conversion)

 The label on the barrel’s packing sleeve reference a custom order for a customer – I have blurred his name for privacy.
 It gives various internal data like inventory location (don’t care) and model (I care a lot).

 The model was listed as XDT9 Conv DI.
 This seemed to suggest a 9mm conversion barrel for the tactical (5 inch) line.
 The 9mm has no conversion options because the larger caliber barrels won’t fit in the 9mm slide.
-So if conv really meant conversion it had mean converter to 9mm.
-DI might mean drop-in which was common language when the conversion barrel was new.3
+So if conv really does mean conversion it has to denote conversion to 9mm.
+Not sure about the DI.
+It might mean drop-in which was common language when the conversion barrel was new.3

 OAL is given as 5.51”.
 I think this was so barrels for the 5” guns could have porting or a thread adapter on the end.
 Or have the last half-inch lopped off if desired.
 Looking at the pics the barrel’s diameter seemed to be greater than that of the stock 9mm, which would make sense for a conversion barrel to fit a .40 slide.
 The sleeve label notes No Ports.